stratisproject/pyStratis/tutorials/NodeAndNetworkBasics.md

 - See above for information on useful command line args.

 ### Interflux
-A more involved setup process is used for masternodes.
+Masternode setup is more complex.
 Please see official documentation for information on [registering](https://www.stratisplatform.com/wp-content/uploads/2020/11/STRAX-Sidechain-Masternode-Joining-the-Federation-v2.pdf) and [running](https://www.stratisplatform.com/wp-content/uploads/2020/11/STRAX-Sidechain-Masternodes-User-Setup-Guide.pdf) a masternode.

 ## pystratis.nodes
 The [pystratis.nodes](https://pystratis.readthedocs.io/en/latest/source/pystratis.nodes.html) namespace defines the primary node types used on the Stratis/Cirrus blockchains.